Baby christians and killing.....

 lil_lioness913: but i would say right, not good.

-melancholy_banana: right? then it is right to kill babies?
+melancholy_banana: right? then it is right to kill babies? and again if

 god is all good, then nothing ungood can come from him